Direct naar inhoud

 • You must take out health insurance in the Netherlands, even if you are already covered in your own country.

-• You must register yourself with the local council (‘de gemeente’), and obtain a citizen service number (‘BSN’).
+• You must register with the local council (‘de gemeente’), and obtain a citizen service number (‘BSN’).

 Registering with the local council

-• If you intend to stay in the Netherlands for more than 4 months, you must register yourself as a resident with the local council within 5 days of your arrival.
+• If you intend to stay in the Netherlands for more than 4 months, you must register as a resident with the local council within 5 days of your arrival.

-• If you intend to stay in the Netherlands for less than 4 months, find out how you can register yourself as a non-resident.
+• If you intend to stay in the Netherlands for less than 4 months, find out how you can register as a non-resident.

 Obtaining a citizen service number